Family Centered Cesarean

 The family-centered cesarean changes this experience profoundly.
 The screen is often lowered so that mother can see her baby being born, or there are even screens now that are transparent.
 Her hand is left untethered so that she can touch her infant.
 The baby is allowed to receive all the cord blood that is rightfully theirs, thus ensuring continued oxygenation from mom as it adjusts to this new life out of the womb.

-The baby is immediately brought to mother so that it can nurse and suckle at the breast, if mom and baby are ready.
-Dad is part of the process; he is present and supportive, offering her words of encouragement and being a familiar face and smell in an unfamiliar environment.
-The room is less surgical routine and is purposely made more sacred in an effort to honor the event of birth.
+The baby is immediately brought to mother so that he/she can nurse and suckle at the breast if mom and baby are ready.
+Dad/partner is part of the process; he is present and supportive, offering her words of encouragement and being a familiar face and smell in an unfamiliar environment.
+The room is less “surgical routine” and is purposely made more sacred in an effort to honor the event of birth.

-This video, filmed by Ceci Jane Masa, (who also filmed all of our online natural childbirth classes) shows a gentle or family centered cesarean.
+This video, filmed by Ceci Jane Masa, shows a gentle or family centered cesarean.

 Birth is a life-changing event no matter how it occurs.
 Part of our passion as educators and doulas is helping the birth experience be positive for the woman, her partner, and her baby.
 So much of the memory of our birth experience will be the way we are treated during this time, and less about exactly what happens.
 A woman who is honored, respected, and treated with kindness will have a very different experience than one who is traumatized, disrespected, ignored, and left alone- no matter by what mode she births her baby.